 - This event has passed.

-- Frédéric Julien, Director of Research and Development, CAPACOA
+Workshops Facilitated by Frédéric Julien, Director of Research & Development, CAPACOA.

 Frédéric Julien has been active in the performing arts for several years as an artist, an arts administrator, a consultant, an advocate, and a change maker.
-Frédéric has been leading research and development activities at the Canadian Arts Presenting Association since 2010.
+Frédéric has been leading research and development activities at the Canadian Association for the Performing Arts since 2010.
 In this capacity, he has directed or authored several key research initiatives such as: The Value of Presenting, Arts and Belonging, Digitizing the Performing Arts, and Indigenous Artists and Wikidata (forthcoming).
 An active volunteer, Frédéric has served as Co-Chair of the Canadian Arts Coalition, and board member of Arts Health Network Canada.
 Frédéric is leading the Linked Digital Future initiative, which fosters the digital discovery of the performing arts.